tbunch1/flipper_mod_emulate/README.md

 3. When reading:
    - Place the RFID tag near the Flipper Zero
    - The device will read the tag and add an offset of 1 to each byte
-   - You'll see a success notification when the tag is read
+   - You'll see a success notification if the tag is read
 4. When writing:
    - Make sure you have previously read a tag
    - Place the target RFID tag near the Flipper Zero